knowit/snappysense/aws-iot-backend/MQTT-PROTOCOL.md

 a JSON payload:

 ```
-  { time: <string, timestamp, OPTIONAL>,
+  { sent: <integer, seconds since epoch UTC or seconds since boot>,
-    sequenceno: <nonnegative integer, reading sequence number since startup, REQUIRED>
+    sequenceno: <nonnegative integer, reading sequence number since startup>
     ... }
 ```

-For `time`, se over.
 The sequence number allows the server to organize the incoming data in case the time stamp is missing.
 It is reset to 0 every time the device is rebooted.
 Messages are uploaded (and received) in increasing sequence number order, though not all observations are necessarily uploaded.
 A drop in the sequence number hence indicates a reboot (but since not every observation is uploaded it is not possible to detect all reboots using this fact).

 The payload contains fields that represent the last valid readings of the sensors that are on the device.
 The defined fields are currently: